IsaiasCuvula/quote_generator/README.md

 - SQLite for local database
 - Google Sign for login
 - Internationalization (English & Portuguese)
+- And much more ...

-#The App is Under Construction
+# The App is Under Construction ...